Italy Set To Unveil Tough Rules To Deter Migrant Crossings

-Rome: Italy was set on Monday to unveil tough rules to deter migrants after record boat crossings from North Africa to Lampedsaw the country's southernmost tip overwhelmed with new arrivals.
+(MENAFN- Jordan Times) ROME - Italy was set Monday to unveil tough rules to deter migrants after record boat crossings from North Africa to Lampedsaw the country's southernmost tip overwhelmed with new arrivals.

 After landing, migrants whom Italy determines should be expelled are sent to so-called "permanent repatriation centres" (CPRs).